amandasaurus/osm-tag-csv-history/README.md

 Copyright 2020, GNU Affero General Public Licence (AGPL) v3 or later.
 See [LICENCE.txt](./LICENCE.txt).
 Source code is on [Sourcehut](https://git.sr.ht/~ebel/osm-tag-csv-history), and [Github](https://github.com/rory/osm-tag-csv-history).

+The output file should be viewed as a Derived Database of the OpenStreetMap database, and hence under the [ODbL 1.0](https://opendatacommons.org/licenses/odbl/) licence, the same as the [OpenStreetMap copyright](https://www.openstreetmap.org/copyright)